zhaonat/Rigorous-Coupled-Wave-Analysis/README.md

 ## Prerequisites and Installation
 Make sure you have a functional version of python 3 with numpy, scipy, and matplotlib.
-Simply clone the package and the directory
+Simply clone the package into your local directory and you should be ready to go.

 ## USAGE
 Right now, the package is partitioned by the type of numerical method used.
-Examples for each method are in the folder "method_name"_examples
+Examples for each method are in the folder "method_name"_examples.
+These examples should give you a sense of how to use the simulation functions

 # Examples
 ## First TMM